HealthSamurai/us-npi/README.md

   Returns either a list of random practitioners or, if a query term was passed, a search result.
-The `q` is an optional query term that searches across multiple fields including the last, middle and first names, city and state.
+The `q` is an optional query term that searches across multiple fields including the last and first names, city and state.
 The `_count` is an optional integer to limit the number or entries in the result (100 by default).
 Returns a [Bundle node][bundle].
 Example: